 Studio Damiens, Paris.

-Cadac console, and a Studer 24 in the back.
+Cadac board, and a Studer 24 in the back.
 Note the futuristic-looking and incredibly expensive EMT 250 reverb in the back.

 Studios Davout, studio A, Paris.